ben-davis/notes/The Algorithm Design Manual.md

 E.g. pennies in a jar.
 Using the prior calculation of how many pennies in a roll of pennies and how tall those rolls are, we can estimate how many rolls make up the volume.

 A best practice in estimating is to use multiple methods to come up with an estimate to see if they are about equal.

+# Chapter 2 - Algorithm Analysis
+In order to understand the effectiveness of an algorithm, we need a way to compare it with others without actually implementing it.
+There are 2 important tools for this:

+1. The RAM model of computation
+2. The asymptotic analysis of computational complexity

+## 2.1 The RAM model of Computation
+Machine-independent algorithm design depends on a hypothetical machine called the *Random Access Machine*:

+1. Each *simple* operation (+, \*, -, =, if, call) takes exactly one time step
+2. Loops and subroutines are *not* considered simple operations.
+Instead they are a composition of many single-step ops.
+3. Each memory access takes exactly one time step.
+We also have as much memory as we need.
+The RAM model doesn't differentiate between cache or disk access.

+**Essentially: under RAM, we measure run time by counting the steps an algorithm takes.**

+Although the assumptions made above are demonstratably not how a machine operates in reality, the simplified model proves to be a very good measure of real world performance.
+Think of it like the flat earth model.
+We know it's not reality, but in our daily lives, building houses, putting up shelves, etc, we use this model as a reliable measure of reality.
+The RAM model is the same.

+### Best, Worst, and Average Complexity
+To use the RAM model to understand the real-world performance of an algorithm, we need to use it to determine performance of an algorithm over *all possible instances*.

+            │
+            │
+            │
+            │                                                       x
+            │                                                       x
+            │                                                       x
+            │                                                       x
+            │
+            │                                       x
+            │                                                       x
+Number of   │                                                       x Steps     │                                       x               x
+            │                                       x               x
+            │                        x
+            │                                                       x
+            │
+            │                                                       x
+            │                                       x               x
+            │        x                                              x
+            │                        x              x               x
+            │
+            │                                                       x
+            │                                       x               x
+            │                                                       x
+            │
+            │
+            └────────────────────────────────────────────────────────────

+                     1               2              3               4

+                                    Problem Size